crunchy-labs/crunchy-cli/README.md

 **Options**
 - Audio languages

-  Which audios the episode(s) should be can be set via the `-a` / `--audio` flag.
+  Set the audio language with the `-a` / `--audio` flag.
+Can be used multiple times.
   ```shell
   $ crunchy archive -a ja-JP -a de-DE https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```
-  Can be used multiple times.
-  Default is your system language (if not supported by Crunchyroll, `en-US` (American English) is the default) + `ja-JP` (Japanese).
+  Default is your system locale (if not supported by Crunchyroll, `en-US` (American English) and `ja-JP` (Japanese) are used).

 - Subtitle languages

-  Besides the audio, it's also possible to specify which languages the subtitles should have with the `-s` / `--subtitle` flag.
+  Besides the audio, you can specify the subtitle language by using the `-s` / `--subtitle` flag.
   ```shell
   $ crunchy archive -s de-DE https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```
-  Default is all subtitles.
+  Default is `all` subtitles.

-- Output filename
+- Output template

-  You can specify the name of the output file with the `-o` / `--output` flag.
-  The only supported file / container format is [`.mkv`](https://en.wikipedia.org/wiki/Matroska) since it stores / can store multiple audio, video and subtitle streams.
+  Define an output template by using the `-o` / `--output` flag. crunchy-cli uses the [`.mkv`](https://en.wikipedia.org/wiki/Matroska) container format, because of it's ability to store multiple audio, video and subtitle tracks at once.
   ```shell
   $ crunchy archive -o "{title}.mkv" https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```